jtherrmann/lisp-in-c/README.md

 special form: **lambda** *args* *body*

-Evaluates to a new function.
-The function's parameters are given by the list of symbols *args* and the function's body is given by the expression *body*.
+Evaluates to a function whose parameter names are given by *args* and whose body is given by *body*, where *args* is a list of symbols and *body* is a single expression.

     > (define add (lambda (x y) (+ x y)))
     #<function>[()](x y)->(+ x y)